WordPress/WordPress-Documentation-Style-Guide/docs/4-punctuation/hyphens.md

 - Jump to the thirty-second page in the user manual.
 - Split the columns into one-thirds using the column block.

-En dashes are generally used to indicate a range of numbers, the minus sign, or negative numbers.
+"En dashes" (–) are generally used to indicate a range of numbers, the minus sign, or negative numbers.
 Although you can use en dashes for these purposes, you can also use hyphens or the word *to* for numerical ranges.
 Use an en dash indicate a range of numbers such as values or dates.
 Don't add spaces before and after the en dash or the hyphen.
+Use an en dash instead of a hyphen in a compound adjective when the compound adjective includes an open compound.

 For more information, see "En dashes" and "Units of Measurement".